 The automobile industry is poised at the brink of an automotive revolution.
-From hybrid and electric vehicles that offer a balanced driving experience to artificial intelligence (AI) and data science-powered systems which promote safe mobility for all, there is no limit to human imagination.
+From hybrid and electric vehicles that offer a balanced driving experience, to artificial intelligence (AI) and data science-powered systems which promote safe mobility for all, there is no limit to human imagination.
 Not only are these advancements making cars affordable, but they are also making them environmentally safe, a feat that was hard to achieve until recently.
-According to a report published by the International Organization of Motor Vehicle Manufacturers, the automobile sale statistics from 2005 to 2017 have seen a constant growth, and this trend is expected to continue in the future.
+According to a report published by the International Organization of Motor Vehicle Manufacturers, the automobile sale statistics from 2005 to 2017 have seen constant growth, and this trend is expected to continue in the future.

 - While innovation has always shaped the automobile industry, change in the fields of artificial intelligence and data science is the new bandwagon of growth.

 - This correlation of data science with automobiles has further spurred the demand for data science courses.

 - With car manufacturers like Tesla and Ford upending the dynamics of the automobile industry, there is no denying the fact that AI and data science in automobiles is more than a brief trend.

 - Vehicles with features like automatic locks and Bluetooth are now passé, and thanks to the contributions of AI and data science, autonomous vehicles are now reshaping the automobile industry.

 Autonomous vehicles as the present and future

 As mankind becomes more dependent on technology and expects more innovation out of every sector, it is hardly surprising that the automobile industry would be any different.
 Over the past few decades, car manufacturers have worked relentlessly to link automotive hardware to software, and the results are promising.
 As smart ‘driver assistants’ slowly wedged their way into cars, connectivity features became commonplace.
 Today, cars come equipped with personal assistants that inform drivers about lane departures and provide automated features like emergency brakes, collision avoidance, and blind-spot warnings.